 This Loaded Cream Cheese really is LOADED.
 The base is softened cream cheese mixed with sour cream to make it really smooth yet easily dippable.
 Then salsa, black beans, corn and spices add a southwest flair while a squeeze of fresh lime juice adds a burst of freshness.
 Finished off with spicy pepper jack cheese this cream cheese dip is simply irresistable!

-I like to serve my dips with some hearty tortilla chips or veggie sticks (carrots, celery).
-The chips you use must be strong to hold up to the thickness of this dip.
+Serve with some hearty tortilla chips (try them in the air fryer!) or veggie sticks (like carrots, celery, bell peppers).
+The chips you use must be strong enough to hold up to the thickness of this dip.
 Wimpy chips need not apply!
-I usually go with Mission brand tortilla triangles; they seem to hold up the best.
+I usually go with Mission brand tortilla triangles or Tostitos Scoops, which seem to hold up the best.

 For your sweet tooth, try our Cream Cheese Fruit Dip with your favorite fruits!

-- To make this cream cheese dip a little lighter, use low fat cream cheese (Neufchatel) and lowfat sour cream or plain Greek yogurt.
+- Make it lighter.
+To make this cream cheese dip a little lighter, use low fat cream cheese (Neufchatel) and lowfat sour cream or plain Greek yogurt.

-- You can serve this dip right away, or make it up to 24 hours in advance.
+- Chill for better flavor.
+You can serve this dip right away, or make it up to 24 hours in advance.
 My preference is to chill it for at least 30 minutes so the flavors have time to blend together.
-If making more than a couple of hours in advance, you will need to stir it up before serving, then garnish with the chives.

-- Let your cream cheese soften before blending.
+- Soften cream cheese for best results.
+Let your cream cheese soften before blending.
 Open up the package and place it in the bowl about an hour before you plan to make the dip.

 More dips you’ll love: